helloscoopa/run-cache/README.md

 # Run~time~Cache

 RunCache is a dependency-free, lightweight runtime caching library for JavaScript and TypeScript that allows you to cache `string` values with optional time-to-live (TTL) settings.
-It also supports caching values generated from sync/async functions and provide methods to refetch them on expiry or on demand; with set of events to keep track of the state of the cache.
+It also supports caching values generated from sync/async functions and provide methods to refetch them on expiry or on demand; with a set of events to keep track of the state of the cache.

 ## Features